mbrc12/etanol/README.md

   UnanalyzableNullMethod: 1803
 ```

+To know more about what each annotation means, please refer to the [Wiki](https://github.com/mbrc12/etanol/wiki).
+More information about each specific annotation will be added soon.

 ## Usage

 Analysis in `etanolx` requires 3 arguments.
 First is the name of the directory containing the class files (which will be searched